quark-engine/quark-engine/docs/source/quark_agent.rst

 .. image:: https://github.com/user-attachments/assets/46407664-de0d-4849-8995-642ff636d71e

-Decode the Process
+Decode the Prompts
 ~~~~~~~~~~~~~~~~~~

 Here, we explain what happens after running the Quark Agent.

+**Preset Prompt**

-Before processing user prompts, the Quark Agent uses a preset prompt to ensure the ``gpt-4o-mini`` model knows the format of a summary report.
+To ensure the ``gpt-4o-mini`` model follows the correct format of a summary report, we designed the following preset prompt and hard-coded it into the Quark Agent.

+When the Quark Agent starts, it will automatically pass the preset prompt to the ``gpt-4o-mini`` model.
+Hence, we don't need to pass this prompt manually.

 .. code:: TEXT